MarcoDorantes/XlsxCommand/README.md

 The cell data processing of both included CmdLets are based on a strict two-dimensional tabular data structure with rows and columns, i.e., a ‘*table*’.
 The first row is the header row with the names for each column.
 The next rows are data rows.

-An Excel Worksheet is a two-dimensional spread array, not a strict tabular structure.
-Hence, the included CmdLets only work best if the cells in the Excel Worksheet are organized as a ‘*table*’.
+An Excel Worksheet tab is a two-dimensional **spread** array, not a strict tabular structure.
+Hence, the included CmdLets only work best if the cells of each tab in the Excel Worksheet are organized as a ‘*table*’.

 ## Installation
 ### Installation prerequisites